 - Breast enlargement or gynecomastia – also more likely when dosages are high

 - Testicular shrinkage

 - Risk of heart attack and stroke

 As mentioned, most of these risks are dosage dependent, however, you might not receive TRT if you have breast or prostate cancer.
-Also, testosterone replacement therapy might not be for you if you suffer from conditions such as obstructive sleep apnea, benign prostatic hyperplasia, your red blood cell count is well above normal, or if you suffer from congestive heart failure.
+Also, testosterone clinic might not be for you if you suffer from conditions such as obstructive sleep apnea, benign prostatic hyperplasia, your red blood cell count is well above normal, or if you suffer from congestive heart failure.

 There are a few ways you might receive TRT and each has its own cons and pros.

 - Gels – All you have to do is rub into your skin on a daily basis.
 After application, the treated area shouldn’t be touched by anyone else to avoid getting testosterone in their system.
 Using a nasal gel can solve this problem.

 - Patches – They are easy to use but can cause rashes and you may have to apply them several times a day.